hawkkiller/reusable-infra/doc/infrastructure.md

 If you're bootstrapping cluster the first time, you should uncomment the initdb section.
 Otherwise, if you have a backup to recover from, you should uncomment the recovery section.

+Each time you recover from a backup, you should bump the cluster version.
+For example, you had clusterv1, and you recovered from a backup, the current cluster variable should be changed to clusterv2.
+This is needed to avoid conflicts with the barman object store.

 ```yaml
 apiVersion: postgresql.cnpg.io/v1
 kind: ScheduledBackup